Want to End the Pain and Suffering

 Yes – absolutely.
-We understand your need for privacy as the Loved One of someone with an addiction, and we have made provisions for that.
+We understand your need for privacy as the Loved One of someone with an addiction, and we definitely honor that.

-For those of you who have read the book, listened to the audiobook or have done some work in the Workbook, the primary difference between doing that on your own and doing it as part of the Loving an Addict, Loving Yourself Online Support Program will be the community you’ll be part of and the various avenues of support you’ll be receiving that way.
+For those of you who have read the book, listened to the audiobook or have done some work in the Workbook, the primary difference between doing that on your own and doing it as part of the Loving an Addict, Loving Yourself Online Support Program will be the three 45-minute, 1-to-1 specialized Counseling and Recovery Coaching support you’ll be receiving.
 For many people, this is the most important part of this Online Program.

-The content pieces of the book/workbook/audiobook are available as an additional resource, broken up into easy-to- follow segments.
+The content pieces and worksheets of the book/workbook/audiobook are available as an additional resource, broken up into easy-to-follow segments.